saket25bce11055/circuitcalculator_25bce/README.md

 For Testing:

-Try Inputing values that are not conventional (negative,zero,strings etc) at different sections of the code
+-Try Inputing values that are not conventional (negative,zero,strings etc) at different sections of the code -Ensuring main_menu calls functions correctly.
+-Manual testing for navigation and useabiltiy